Chicken Stuffing Bake

 - Preheat oven to 400 degrees Fahrenheit.
 Spray a baking dish with cooking spray and set aside.

-- Cover with aluminum foil and bake for 30 minutes.
+- Cover with aluminum foil, place int he preheated oven, and bake for 30 minutes.
 After cooking, gently mix contents and top with grated cheese.

 Bake another 15 minutes, uncovered this time.
-If you like crispy cheese on to, broil for 2 minutes as well. - Enjoy!
+If you like crispy cheese on to, broil for 2 minutes as well. - Add black pepper and salt before serving, if needed.
+Enjoy!

 What to Serve with Chicken Stuffing Bake

-This easy dinner recipe is so great just on its own, as a complete meal.
+This easy dinner recipe is the perfect meal just on its own, as a complete meal.
 It’s a hearty meal that has all the food groups.

-Yet if you’d like to serve sides with this casserole dish, I suggest a simple side salad, green beans, or glazed carrots.
+Yet if you’d like to serve sides with this casserole dish, I suggest a simple side salad, green beans with panko and parmesan, or glazed carrots with honey.

 Place leftovers in an airtight container (or cover with plastic wrap) and refrigerate for up to 4-5 days.